andyt530/az2tf/README.md

 (Full) = full support for all terraform attributes (Common) = support for the most Common terraform attributes (Partial) = support for some of the terraform attributes

-## Requirements & Prerequisites
-+ The tool is written for the bash shell script and has been tested on a MAC
-+ Azure cli2 **version 2.0.48 or higher** needs to be installed and you need a login with at least "Read" priviledges
-+ terraform **version v0.11.10** needs to be installed

 ## Planned Additions